quynhdinh/ea/README.md

 ## Microservices with Spring Cloud
 ## Security
+Spring Security acts as a big filter around the application that guards requests from the outside world, handling authentication (identifying who is making the request) and authorization (determining what permissions the authenticated user has)

+A `Principal` is a security object that primarily provides the name of the currently authenticated user, and has been part of the Java security specification for approximately 20 years

+webauthn core dependency: improve authentication mechanisms beyond traditional password-based systems

 `OncePerRequestFilter`: A specialized filter that ensures it is executed only once per request, even if the request passes through multiple filters in the filter chain.
 This is useful for tasks that should only be performed once, such as setting up security context or logging.

 `SecurityFilterChain`: A configuration that defines the order and behavior of security filters in a web application.
 It allows you to customize how requests are processed and secured by specifying which filters to apply and in what order.